Away With The Steiners

 Visiting Uluwatu Temple

-Uluwatu Temple is one of Bali’s six key temples known locally as Pura Luhur Uluwatu (with Luhur meaning ‘something of divine origin’).
+Uluwatu Temple is one of Bali’s six key temples known locally as Pura Luhur Uluwatu (with Luhur meaning ‘Something of Divine Origin’).

 Uluwatu is renowned for its magnificent location perched atop a steep cliff 70 metres above the crashing ocean below.

-It makes for the most beautiful backdrop at sunset and thus the extra basis of its appeal for the Kecak Dance show (see below) performed right overlooking the ocean.
+It makes for the most beautiful backdrop at sunset and thus the extra basis of its appeal for the Kecak Dance Show (see below) performed right overlooking the ocean.

 A quiet path at beautiful Uluwatu Temple on the clifftops.

-Kecak Dance Performance (at Uluwatu)
+Kecak Dance Performance (at Uluwatu): Bali With Kids

 I truly hadn’t done much research on things to do in Bali as for us it was a stopover and the start of our FOURTH time leaving New Zealand since fulltime travelling…